feyman2016/michaellancaster/_posts/2014-01-08-DOM-insert-html-method-you-might-not-know-about.markdown

 ---

-Everybody knows/use "innerHTML" to insert HTML but I was looking at the MDN website jumping between Web API's when I saw this DOM method called insertAdjacentHTML..it's "innerHTML" brothers but cooler and faster.
+Everybody knows/use "innerHTML" to insert HTML but I was looking at the MDN website jumping between Web API's when I saw this DOM method called insertAdjacentHTML..it's "innerHTML" brothers but cooler and
+<strong>faster</strong>.

 Here you can compare the performance between "innerHTML" and "insertAdjacentHTML" <a href="http://jsperf .com/insertadjacenthtml-perf/3" target="_blank" title="innerHTML vs insertAdjacentHTMl">here</a> and gets better